PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 0.000004757s (9.24x).
 The exporter shrank by another 105 lines.
 No model conversion or inference was run.

+Public target shape, base signature, recursive channel-first shape, stored- shape conversion, and channel-last-named tensor resolution now form one closed family in `pytorch_graph_policy.py`.
+Binary broadcast recursion and Conv channel evidence consume the same indexed cache, while public tensors retain their declared layout at the target boundary.
+Five thousand fixed-seed outcomes match checkpoint `b97a1c8` exactly; four direct graph-policy contracts and the focused ownership test pass, together with Ruff and syntax validation.
+The exporter shrank by another 255 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-